An Innovative Look at Nutrition

 We are all exposed to conflicting dietary advice, in part because we react to food in different ways based on our genes.
 This confusion can make people vulnerable to fads and diets that are not evidence-based.
 When standard advice doesn’t help a person lose weight or they don’t know which advice to trust, they may shy away from making any positive change.
 Genetic testing removes much of the confusion from conflicting dietary advice.
 Pairing customized genetic information with expert support for integrating dietary change into a person’s unique lifestyle ensures that the science is applicable in real life.

 Jennifer Gashinski, RD at the Wellness Institute explains, “By knowing more about how your body reacts to different foods, clients are able to focus on the changes that will have the most impact for them.
 It makes change less overwhelming.
 Without genetic information we can only provide evidence-based general recommendations, but with it we can provide information that is directly tailored to the client.”

 Coffee is one subject that provides a good example of where personalization is preventative.
 For slow metabolizers, a caffeine intake within standard guidelines could increase risk for a heart attack, something an individual could not know definitively without a genetic test.

-Because the service is delivered in consultation with a Registered Dietitian, it is partly covered by most health insurance plans.
+Because the service is delivered in consultation with a Registered Dietitian, services may be covered under third party insurance plans.
+Contact your insurer for coverage details.
 45 genetic markers are tested using a simple, non-invasive saliva test.
 Once the lab compiles the results, a report is sent to our dietitian who reviews the results and gives customized advice.
 As new discoveries in nutrigenomics are made, additional information may be available without retesting.

 “It’s a lasting investment in your health,” says Gashinski, “Food trends change but genes stay the same.”